herotechcourse/kotlin-racingcar-precourse/README.md

 ## Feature List

 - **Input Validation**
-    - `checkForInvalidInput`: Only letters and max 5 characters control
+    - `checkForInvalidInput`: Only letters, max 5 characters and no empty lists
     - `checkForValidRounds`: Only integers bigger than 0 and no strings

 - **Race execution**: